Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 Is October cheap for international flights from India?

-Early October (Oct 1-20) is one of the cheapest pre-festive windows of the year for international flights from India, with fares to Southeast Asia and the Maldives running 18-27% below Oct 21-31 levels (HappyFares Internal Booking Data, 2025).
+Early October (Oct 1-20) is one of the cheapest pre-festive windows of the year for international flights from India, with fares to Southeast Asia and the Maldives tending to run below Oct 21-31 levels.
 Late October sees a sharp surge as Diwali bookings cluster, so book aggressively in the first three weeks for genuine value.

 Which is cheaper: September or October for international flights?

 It depends on the destination.
-October undercuts September by 4-9% for Thailand, Bali, Vietnam and the Maldives as dry season begins, while September beats October by 6-12% for London, Paris and Amsterdam (HappyFares Internal Booking Data 2025).
+October tends to undercut September for Thailand, Bali, Vietnam and the Maldives as dry season begins, while September tends to beat October for London, Paris and Amsterdam.
 Choose by region, not month alone — Southeast Asia favors October, Europe favors September.

 When is the absolute cheapest week to fly internationally in October?

-The Oct 6-15 stretch consistently returns the deepest October savings.
-HappyFares 2024-25 data shows median fares in this ten-day window averaged ₹2,200-4,800 cheaper than the surrounding October windows, with Tuesday-Wednesday departures and Sunday returns hitting the lowest fare buckets across Southeast Asian routes.
+The Oct 6-15 stretch consistently returns the deepest October savings, typically running cheaper than the surrounding October windows.
+Tuesday-Wednesday departures and Sunday returns tend to hit the lowest fare buckets across Southeast Asian routes, so build itineraries around those days where you can.

 How early should I book October flights to get good fares?

 Book 8-12 weeks ahead.
-Passengers booking 56-84 days before October departure paid 21-29% less than those booking inside 30 days, with the steepest fare cliff falling 28-21 days before departure as Diwali approach demand kicks in (HappyFares Internal Booking Data, 2025).
+Booking roughly two to three months before an October departure tends to secure lower fares than booking inside 30 days, with the steepest fare cliff typically falling three to four weeks before departure as Diwali approach demand kicks in.
 For Oct 1-15 departures, lock fares by early August.

 Is the Maldives good value in October?